Are you looking for the latest domain name statistics? You’re in the right place.

-In simple terms, domain names are the network addresses that you type into your browser URL bar when you want to visit a website.
+In simple terms, domain names are the network addresses you type into your browser URL bar when visiting a website.

 It’s easy to overlook their importance—most internet users use domain names every day without even thinking about it—but without them, the internet wouldn’t be as we know it today.

-In this post, we’ll be sharing some eye-opening statistics that tell us more about the domain names that make up the World Wide Web.
+In this post, we’ll share some eye-opening statistics that tell us more about the domain names that make up the World Wide Web.
 And we’ll answer all the important questions, like:

 - How many domain names are there?